Consider using AbortController in JavaScript and React

 Use Case 1: Cancelling a Fetch Request in React with AbortController

-, you can cancel the request when the component unmounts, avoiding unnecessary network usage and potential memory leaks.
+In React, it's common to initiate fetch requests in useEffect to fetch data when a component mounts.
+With AbortController, you can cancel the request when the component unmounts, avoiding unnecessary network usage and potential memory leaks.

 Here's a React example that fetches data and cancels the request if the component unmounts before it completes: